EkaterinaGil/EkaterinaGil/README.md

 * I am interested in writing tests in TypeScript using Playwright
 * Also I've been learning testing using JavaScript and Cypress
-* Now I'm training in Python and Pytest

 ---